Grant Road Historic District: 20th and 21st centuries

 After Nebraska Avenue was completed, homes were built along the road in the 1940s.
-The rear of these homes face the north side of the 4500 block of Grant Road.
-In the 1950s and 1960s some of the lots on the south side of the 4500 block of Grant Road were divided to accommodate construction of new homes.
-These mid to late 20th century homes on each side of the block are considered noncontributing to the historic district, but due to the deep lots of the Nebraska Avenue properties, Grant Road kept the appearance of a rural country road.
+The rear of these homes faces the north side of the 4500 block of Grant Road.
+In the 1950s and 1960s, some of the lots on the south side of the 4500 block of Grant Road were divided to accommodate construction of new homes.
+These mid- to late 20th-century homes on each side of the block are considered noncontributing to the historic district, but due to the deep lots of the Nebraska Avenue properties, Grant Road kept the appearance of a rural country road.

 After Metro's Tenleytown station opened in the 1980s, there was significant development in the neighborhood.
-In the 1990s there were calls for higher density housing to be built close to the Metro station.
+In the 1990s, there were calls for higher-density housing to be built close to the Metro station.
 This was welcomed by locals, but they wanted this new housing to be built along major roads like Wisconsin Avenue.
 In 1999 the large house on the northwest corner of Albemarle Street and Grant Road was demolished and replaced with condominiums.
 The house had been built in 1890 for Dr. John W. Chappell and included a large garden.
-It was considered one of the nicest buildings on Grant Road and its demolition was protested by area residents.
+It was considered one of the nicest buildings on Grant Road, and its demolition was protested by area residents.

 The people who lived in the remaining houses on Grant Road took notice and sought to protect their properties from demolition.
 Following a historic landmark designation process, the 4400 and 4500 blocks of Grant Road and its 13 remaining historic buildings were added to the District of Columbia Inventory of Historic Sites on April 21, 2002, and listed on the National Register of Historic Places on March 3, 2004.
 The Grant Road Historic District was the first historic district in the city to include just a single street.
-In 2017 a mural depicting some of Tenleytown's history and landmarks was painted on the side of 4425 Wisconsin Avenue NW.
+In 2017, a mural depicting some of Tenleytown's history and landmarks was painted on the side of 4425 Wisconsin Avenue NW.